Sawtaytoes/Redux-Observable-Backend/packages/node/README.md

-# Ghadyani Framework for Node
+# Redux Observable Backend - Node

 For an example use case, look at [`./app.js`](app.js).